Resources for Members of the United States Armed Forces and Their Families

 Please note that expedited licensure does not mean a license/registration must be issued, but simply requires the process to be accelerated for spouses and domestic partners of active duty military personnel.

 (Business and Professions Code section 115.5)

-For a temporary license to be issued, the applicant must meet the following requirements:
+To be granted temporary licensure, the applicant must meet the following requirements: